August 8, 2025

 How do I fix slow SQL queries in WordPress?

-command in a tool like phpMyAdmin to analyze how the query is running.
-The most common fix is to add a database index to the columns used in the WHERE
+To fix slow SQL queries, first identify them using the Query Monitor plugin.
+Then, use the MySQL EXPLAIN command in a tool like phpMyAdmin to analyze how the query is running.
+The most common fix is to add a database index to the columns used in the WHERE or JOIN clauses of the query, especially on the wp_postmeta and wp_posts tables.

-Does optimizing the database speed up WordPress?
+Does optimizing the database improve WordPress performance?

 Is MariaDB faster than MySQL for WordPress?